 This tour takes you into the Stone Forest of Marcahuasi, a mystical site with monolithic stone formations.
 Learn all about the lore of this off-the-beaten-path location while checking out its epic viewpoints.

 If you prefer to explore on your own rather than book an organized day trip, consider renting a car.
 Renting a car gives you the freedom to come and go as you please.
-Parking in Lima is generally fairly easy, and you’ll be able to explore different neighborhoods as well as head out of town on day trips.
+Parking in Lima is generally easy, and you’ll be able to visit different neighborhoods as well as head out of town on day trips.

 Where to rent a car in Peru?